palewire/first-visual-story/tutorial/cards.md

 ## Add division tags

 First, we need to set up our grid.
 To do that, we need to talk about [HTML's division tag](https://www.w3schools.com/Tags/tag_div.asp), also known as a `<div>`.
-In simple terms, a div is a container.
-Like any container, divisions hold things.
+In simple terms, a division is a container.
+Like any container, it holds things.
 Divisions can be nested inside of each other, like putting one box inside another box.

 This is how Bootstrap cards work.
 Each card is a container which has additional containers inside it to hold, in this example, a picture, the victim's name, age, race and when he or she was killed.

 Like other HTML tags, divisions can have `class` attributes that help identify their function and link them to cosmetic styles.
 Bootstrap provides us with a standard layout of boxes that, if structured and labeled properly, will instantly snap together to look like cards.

 Let's give it a try.
-We will start by creating a container div for each victim.
+We will start by creating a container for each victim.
 We'll add just the name of the first and last name of each victim first.

 ```{code-block} jinja
 :emphasize-lines: 3-7